thewoolleyman/npm-shrinkwrap-helper/README.md

 ## Creating initial shrinkwrap file

 1. Make sure you have no existing `npm-shrinkwrap.json` file.
-1. Make sure you have a clean working copy and no un-pushed commits
+1. Make sure you have a clean working copy and no un-pushed commits, and `node_modules` in your `.gitignore`.
 1. Remove (move and keep a copy for reference) your `node_modules` directory from your project.
 1. Run `npm i` (NO global option!) to recreate `node_modules` containing ONLY the